Information Design in Cheap Talk: Appendix

 \section{Appendix}

-\begin{proof}[{\bf Proof of Lemma \ref{lem1}}] Given $P$, $\sigma_S$, and a message $m\in M$, the receiver forms a posterior belief $\hat{q}^m$, where
+\begin{proof}[{\bf Proof of Lemma \ref{lem1}}] Given $P$, $\sigma_S$, and a message $m\in M$, the receiver forms a posterior belief $\hat{\mu}^m$, where

 for $\theta \in \Theta$.
-We use $\hat{P} \in \Delta(\Delta \Theta)$ to denote the distribution of the receiver's posterior beliefs, with $\hat{P}(\hat{q}^m)=\sum_{q\in \operatorname{supp} P } P(q)\sigma_S(m|q)$.
+We use $\hat{P} \in \Delta(\Delta \Theta)$ to denote the distribution of the receiver's posterior beliefs, with $\hat{P}(\hat{\mu}^m)=\sum_{\mu\in \operatorname{supp} (P) } P(\mu)\sigma_S(m|\mu)$.
 Then player $i$'s expected utility can be simplified to:

-Thus each player's expected utility only depends on the joint distribution of receiver's posterior belief and the action.
-If we let the sender directly commits to the random posterior $\hat{P}$, and construct a (truth-telling) reporting strategy $\hat\sigma_S$ such that for all $q \in \operatorname{supp} \hat{P}$, $\hat\sigma_S (m|\hat{q}^m)=1$, then player $i$'s expected utility further simplifies to:
+Thus each player's expected utility only depends on the joint distribution of the receiver's posterior belief and the action.
+If we let the sender directly commit to the random posterior $\hat{P}$, and construct a (truth-telling) reporting strategy $\hat\sigma_S$ such that for all $\mu \in \operatorname{supp} (\hat{P})$, $\hat\sigma_S (m|\hat{\mu}^m)=1$, then player $i$'s expected utility further simplifies to:

 Moreover, $(\sigma_S,\sigma_R,P)$ being an equilibrium strategy profile implies $(\hat\sigma_S,\sigma_R,\hat{P})$ is an equilibrium strategy profile.
-Since reporting $m\in M$ is a best response to $\sigma_R$ for every sender type of $\{q\in \operatorname{supp} P: \sigma_S(m|q)>0\}$, reporting $m$ is also a best response for sender type $\hat{q}^m$, as $\hat{q}^m$ is a convex combination of $\{q\in \operatorname{supp} P: \sigma_S(m|q)>0\}$.
+Since reporting $m\in M$ is a best response to $\sigma_R$ for every sender type of $\{\mu\in \operatorname{supp} (P): \sigma_S(m|\mu)>0\}$, reporting $m$ is also a best response for sender type $\hat{\mu}^m$, as $\hat{\mu}^m$ is a convex combination of $\{\mu\in \operatorname{supp} (P): \sigma_S(m|\mu)>0\}$.

-To prove the second part, suppose a random posterior $P$ with $|\operatorname{supp} P|>|\Theta|$ that can lead to a truth-telling equilibrium is optimal.
-By Carath\'{e}odory's Theorem and Krein-Milman Theorem, $q_0=\mathbb{E}_P[q]$ can be written as a convex combination of $|\Theta|$ elements of $\operatorname{supp} P$, denoted as $P'\in \Delta (\Delta \Theta)$ with $|\operatorname{supp} P'| = |\Theta|$ and $\operatorname{supp} P'\subset \operatorname{supp} P$.
+To prove the second part, suppose a random posterior $P$ with $|\operatorname{supp} (P)|>|\Theta|$ that can lead to a truth-telling equilibrium is optimal.
+By Carath\'{e}odory's Theorem and Krein-Milman Theorem, $\mu_0=\mathbb{E}_P[\mu]$ can be written as a convex combination of $|\Theta|$ elements of $\operatorname{supp}( P)$, denoted as $P'\in \Delta (\Delta \Theta)$ with $|\operatorname{supp} (P')| = |\Theta|$ and $\operatorname{supp} (P')\subset \operatorname{supp} (P)$.
 Let the receiver preserve $\sigma_R$, then $P'$ can lead to a truth-telling equilibrium.
-Let $c:\operatorname{co}(\operatorname{supp} P) \rightarrow \mathbb{R}$ be the smallest concave function such that $c(q) \ge \sum_{\theta,a} q(\theta) \sigma_R(a|q) u_S(a,\theta)$ at all $q\in \operatorname{supp} P$.
-The random posterior $P'$ can perform equally well as $P$ because $c$ must be affine on $\operatorname{co}(\operatorname{supp} P)$. \end{proof}
+Let $c:\operatorname{co}\left(\operatorname{supp} (P)\right) \rightarrow \mathbb{R}$ be the smallest concave function such that $c(\mu)\ge \sum_{\theta,a} \mu(\theta) \sigma_R(a|\mu) u_S(a,\theta)$ at all $\mu\in \operatorname{supp} (P)$.
+The random posterior $P'$ can perform equally well as $P$ because $c$ must be affine on $\operatorname{co}\left(\operatorname{supp}( P)\right)$. \end{proof}

 \begin{proof}[{\bf Proof of Theorem \ref{theorem}}]